I usually read reviews (see the link at the bottom of this post),

 for me.
 The other complaint, that for some people the automatic line

 feed stops working might be valid.
 It must be a very sensitive

-mechanism, how else could they get centrifugal force to keep a short
+mechanism to get centrifugal force to keep a short

-line to within about 2 inches?
+line to within about 2 inches.
 I gave that trimmer away.
 I would

 have bought another but I wanted larger diameter line.
 I feel like